radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Forwarding RADIUS packets between UDP and TCP based transports

 When proxy forwards packets, it is possible that the incoming and outgoing links have substantially different properties.
-This issue is most notable in UDP to TCP proxying, but there are still possible issues even when the same transport is used on both incoming and outgoing links.  {{RFC 2866, Section 1.2}} noted this issue many years ago:
+This issue is most notable in UDP to TCP proxying, but there are still possible issues even when the same transport is used on both incoming and outgoing links.  {{RFC2866, Section 1.2}} noted this issue many years ago:

 ~~~~
 A forwarding server may either perform its forwarding function in a